4044ever/duolingo-chinese-dictionary/README.md

 Why the data is called something with `pairs`?
 Because a created a Duolingo like pairs game for my personal use.
 But the data is ideentical to the dictionary.

-If you see a error in my data, let me know too.
+If you see an error in my data, let me know!